Reichskommissariat Ostland: Economic exploitation

-The Germans viewed the Slavs as a pool of slave work labor for use by the German Reich; if necessary they could be worked to death.
+The Nazis viewed Slavs as a pool of slave labor for use by the German Reich; if necessary they could be worked to death.

 Extermination of the Jews in Ostland

-At the time of the German invasion in June 1941 there were significant Jewish minorities in Ostland — nearly 480,000 people.
+At the time of the German invasion in June 1941 there were significant Jewish minorities in Ostland – nearly 480,000 people.
 To these were added deportees from Austria, Germany, and elsewhere.

 Jews were confined to Nazi ghettos in Riga and Kauen, which rapidly became overcrowded and squalid.
 From these they were taken to execution sites.

 The Soviet Red Army reported the discovery of Vilna and Kauen extermination centres as apparently part of the Nazi "Final Solution".
 The extermination of the resident Jews began almost immediately after the invasion and was later extended to the deportees.

 In autumn 1943, the ghettos were "liquidated", and the remaining occupants were moved to camps at Kaiserwald and Stutthof near Danzig or, if not capable of work, killed.